 A simple, family recipe that definitely has a place at my Jubilee celebration!

-The perfect addition to any Jubilee table and the perfect lunchbox treat or after-school snack for hungry children: the ultimate finger-food!
+The perfect addition to any Royal table and the perfect lunchbox treat or after-school snack for hungry children: the ultimate finger-food!

-Easy coronation chicken – No Jubilee party would be complete without this classic dish.
+Easy coronation chicken – No Coronation party would be complete without this classic dish.

 This version is much simpler than the original, but still contains those classic flavours and textures.